apache/spark/python/docs/source/development/debugging.rst

     spark = SparkSession.builder.getOrCreate()
     spark.range(10).show()" > app.py

-Start debugging with your ``MyRemoteDebugger``.
+Start to debug with your ``MyRemoteDebugger``.

 .. image:: ../../../../docs/img/pyspark-remote-debug2.png
     :alt: PyCharm run remote debugger

 | After that, submit your application.
-This will connect to your PyCharm debugging server and enable you to debug on driver side remotely.
+This will connect to your PyCharm debugging server and enable you to debug on the driver side remotely.

 .. code-block:: bash